 UCD holds users at the centre of all decisions

-A user-centred design approach is typically used when a project’s success is dependent upon increased usage and improving conversion rates.
-Many high profile websites use the approach to ensure design and development teams remain focused upon the key users they must design for.
-Throughout the project user-centred design tools, such as usability testing, are employed to ensure the project is delivering value to the end users.
+A user-centered design approach is typically used when a project’s success is dependent upon increased usage and improving conversion rates.
+Many high-profile websites use the approach to ensure design and development teams remain focused on the key users they must design for.
+Throughout the project, user-centered design tools, such as usability testing, are employed to ensure the project is delivering value to the end-users.
 When the service launches the project team and stakeholders are confident of its success as they have been in regular contact with users, and have refined their thinking to ensure users will benefit from the product.

-There are many advantages for adopting a user-centred design approach: the project team unites behind a common goal (by really understanding why they are designing); the risk of project failure is mitigated as concepts and ideas are validated with users throughout the project; the project team narrows its focus onto a smaller number of key features that are specific to the user needs.
+There are many advantages to adopting a user-centered design approach: the project team unites behind a common goal (by really understanding why they are designing); the risk of project failure is mitigated as concepts and ideas are validated with users throughout the project; the project team narrows its focus onto a smaller number of key features that are specific to the user needs.

-In summary then, a user-centred design process is an essential tool for projects reliant upon user adoption for success.
+In summary, a user-centered design process is an essential tool for projects reliant upon user adoption for success.
 When a project team is united in serving the needs of their users, they often find that they develop a far better solution as they are focused on a clear direction throughout the project life-cycle.
-The challenge with the approach is to get the whole project team to buy in to the new process together.
+The challenge with the approach is to get the whole project team to buy into the new process together.

 You may also like